-Dam safety, water and wastewater services
+Dam safety, drinking water and sewerage services

-- formulation of policy and regulation for dam safety, water and wastewater services - administration of dam safety provision in the Water Act 1989 and water corporation obligations in the Statement of Obligations.
+- formulation of policy and regulation for dam safety, drinking water and sewerage services - administration of dam safety provision in the Water Act 1989 and water corporation obligations in the Statement of Obligations.

-• manage escalated response activities in order to minimise the impact on the community and the environment from dam safety, water and wastewater service related incidents.
+• manage escalated response activities in order to minimise the impact on the community and the environment from dam safety, drinking water and sewerage service related incidents.